 - You may want to consider VGLI if you have medical conditions that may make it prohibitively expensive or even impossible to purchase life insurance after leaving the military.

-Step 3: Shop term life insurance policies – be sure to compare the cost and the coverage to VGLI.
+Short term life insurance policies may be a better option.
+Be sure to compare the cost and the coverage to VGLI.

 - You can shop around with trusted life insurance organizations including:

 - USAA Life Insurance – USAA is a trusted leader in the military financial arena.

 - Navy Mutual Life Insurance – Navy Mutual is another leading provider of life insurance policies for the military community.

 - Policy Genius – Policy Genius helps users shop around for excellent life insurance rates and can give you a quote and approval answer in a very short amount of time.

 Step 4: Compare the rates you shopped for to the VGLI rates

 - Keep in mind that the premiums for a term life insurance policy remain the same throughout the duration of the policy.